truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 **Description:** Retrieves the details of a specific run by ID.
 Use this to check the result or status of an async operation (like a message or batch).

 **Response Fields:** The run object with all its details.
 If the run is completed and produced a result, that result might be included here or via a different endpoint depending on the run type.
-For instance, an async message run might have the agent’s response in a field like `result_message` or reference to a message ID.
+For instance, an async message run might have the agent's response in a field like `result_message` or reference to a message ID.
 A batch run would likely direct you to **Batch Messages** as we saw.
 Common fields: `status`, timing, etc., as described before for runs.

 ### DELETE `/v1/runs/{run_id}` – Delete Run